Stephboss9/flixster_movie_app/README.md

 ### Shout out

 Give a shout out to somebody from your cohort that especially helped you during your project.
 This can be a fellow peer, instructor, TA, mentor, etc.
+I would like to shoutout Roy, he helped me a lot in every area of developing my website including, logic and styling.
+He also reminded me how useful the chrome debugger tools are.
+Shout out to Angelo, we partnered up the first day of developing our project, helped each other out while getting to know each other and accomplished a great amount.
+Also shout out to Amantina she recomended to me a very useful source for implementing the pop up feature.